nickyui99/mlops_takehome_nicholas/README.md

 **Design Decisions:**
 1. **SQLite for MLflow**: Simple local setup; would use remote tracking server in production
-2. **No DVC**: Iris dataset is embedded in sklearn and deterministic; DVC not needed for this scale
+2. **No DVC**: Titanic dataset is from seaborn and deterministic; DVC not needed for this scale
 3. **Logistic Regression**: Simple, interpretable baseline model
 4. **3 Replicas**: Balances availability with resource usage